benabus/symbaroum/markdown/core_player_guide.md

 ### STORM ARROW
 **Material:**  Arrows or crossbow bolts.

 The mystic can ask the wind to lift and carry arrows towards its enemies.
-The barbarian witch Yagaba, a friend ofLasifor Nightpitch, sometimes demonstrates this power, and is rarely seen without a handful of black-feathered arrows floating by her side.
+The barbarian witch Yagaba, a friend of Lasifor Nightpitch, sometimes demonstrates this power, and is rarely seen without a handful of black-feathered arrows floating by her side.
 #### Novice
 **Active**.
 The mystic enchants a handful of arrows (up to five) with a successful Resolute test.
 The arrows then float next to the mystic for the rest of the scene and can be fired, once per turn, as a Free Action(one arrow can be fired the same turn that the power is activated).
 The arrows hit their target automatically.
 Any quality or special ability that the arrow might have is added to the effect.
 The arrow normally deals 1D6 damage.
 #### Adept